gcolin/simple-repo/README.md

 # Simple repo

 A tiny Maven proxy and repository.
 This project has the same goal of famous repository managers such as Sonatype OSS Nexus, Apache Archiva and JFrog Artifactory.
-The major difference is that this repository manager can handle huge repositories without sacrifiying your RAM or your CPU. *Simple repo* uses some old and dirty technologies that makes it fast and Java container friendly.
+The major difference is that this repository manager use very few RAM and CPU.

 ## Why using this library?

 * Proxy for other Maven repositories
 * Hosts Maven artefacts
-* JRE 1.7+
+* JRE 1.11+
 * Memory efficient and super fast
 * Need only servlet api 3.0 (works with Tomcat 7+ or Jetty 8+)
-* Can export a hosted repository to a static HTML web site
-* A minimal version sized less than 100 KB
+* The war is tiny: less than 100 KB
 * A nice interface

 ## How to build